schadokar/schadokar.dev/content/posts/2020/how-to-send-email-in-nodejs/index.md

 ### Create a new SMTP Key in Sendinblue

-This key will be used for authentication and sending the email via your sendinblue account.
+This key will be used for authentication and sending the email via your Brevo (formerly Sendinblue).

-Sign in to your Sendinblue account and click on SMTP & API from the top-right menu.
+Sign in to your Brevo (formerly Sendinblue) and click on SMTP & API from the top-right menu.

 Go to **SMTP** tab and click on _CREATE A NEW SMTP KEY_.
 Copy the key and paste it somewhere safe.